isomerpages/mindef-sg101/index.md

       image: /images/TD2023 Poster with Frame Final.jpg
       alt: Image alt text
   - infopic:
+      title: News in Focus 01 2023
+      subtitle: News in Focus/ Resources
+      description: "In this issue: Ratification of Treaties by Indonesia; Terrorism as a pertinent threat to Singapore; Importance of regionalism to peace and security"
+      button: Read More
+      url: /files/news-in-focus/2023/News%20In%20Focus%2001-2023.pdf
+      image: /images/NiF 01 2023.png
+      alt: Image alt text
+  - infopic:
       title: Creating a Shared Identity as Singaporeans
       subtitle: Social
       description: How is our national identity evolving with Singapore’s changing